EDG Performances

 Donations Welcome

 Wanna get involved?
-Come to our first rehearsal on the 16th of October 2025 at 6pm sharp!
-The room will be announced soon.
+Come to our first rehearsal on the 16th of April 2026 at 6pm sharp in the Audimax!

 Past Productions